Basis of Presentation, Summary of Significant Accounting Policies and Nature of Operations

 On June 11, 2015, the Company entered into an at-the-market issuance (ATM) sales agreement with MLV & Co.
 LLC ("MLV") (see Note 11), pursuant to which the Company may issue and sell shares of its common stock from time to time through MLV as the Company's sales agent.
 We have also raised approximately $2.5 million, net of financing costs, in 2016 from our ATM from MLV for the year ended December 31, 2016.

 Reverse Stock Split

 Effective July 20, 2016, we conducted a one for five reverse stock-split of our issued and outstanding common stock and have retroactively adjusted our common shares outstanding, options and warrants amounts outstanding.
 We have presented our share data for and as of all periods presented on this basis.
+As a result, the number of common shares issued and outstanding at December 31, 2015 decreased from 18,628,957 shares to 3,725,819 shares.
 Our authorized capital of 500,000,000 shares of common stock and 50,000,000 shares of preferred stock, each with a par value of $0.001, was changed to 100,000,000 shares of common stock authorized and 10,000,000 shares of preferred stock authorized with a par value of $0.001.
 The par value was not adjusted as a result of the one for five reverse stock split.

 Technology Business Segment

 Our primary business segment, based on future revenue potential, is to develop and commercialize innovative, proprietary nuclear fuel designs which we expect will significantly enhance the nuclear power industrys economics due to higher power output and improve safety margins.